 2 - It is not Original.

 This is not intended to be a complete list of pros and cons.
 There are many additional reasons for or against either option.
 The low exhaust being original is reason enough for most people to keep it that way.
 Some prefer the vertical for no reason other than it's different.
 Go ahead and have it your way.
 Most of our property is wooded.
 I solve the low branch problem by trimming branches and trimming the exhaust stack down to just above head-high.
-There are some one-piece vertical pipe kits, but most kits sold on-line and shipped will be in pieces.
+There are some one-piece vertical pipe kits, but most kits sold on-line will be in pieces.
 It's much less expensive to ship things that can be broken down into a smaller package.
 I prefer the kits in pieces.
 It is easier to modify individual pieces the way I want and easier/cheaper to replace the muffler and vertical stack if they get damaged.
 Install the "U" shaped bottom pipe to the manifold first, while attaching the clamp to a head bolt to support the other end of the "U".
 Make this assembly as sturdy as possible.
 Use thinner gauge pipe for the vertical stack going up from the support brace provides a "fuse" that will bend or break if the exhaust does get caught on something.
 Build it so the vertical pipe and muffler can bend or even tear completely free without damage to the bottom part of the system.
 The flathead engine isn't all that loud without a muffler, so I can finish working and deal with repairs later.
 Reinstalling the vertical pipe and muffler is easy and often zero cost.

 A deal I couldn't pass up.
 This looked like an ebay auction that was going to sell very low, and it was not too far away.
 The ad was for a 9N.
 The pictures were obviously an 8N.
 This one became my flathead V8-8N project - HERE..
 If the 2N was a saga, this became an epic adventure that provided countless hours of quality shop time.